mcd500/ta-ref/docs/preparation.md

 ```

 # OPTEE (ARM64 RPI3)
 OP-TEE is a Trusted Execution Environment (TEE) designed as companion to a non-secure Linux kernel running on Arm.
 Lets build OPTEE for QEMU and Raspberry Pi3 Model B development board.
-For more details see here:
+For more details check,
 - https://optee.readthedocs.io/en/latest/

 ## Required Packages